MediaComem/comem-webdev/subjects/express-mongoose/README.md

-### What about the rest?

-The client can now get only a specific page, but it still doesn't know **how many other elements** there are.
-Retrieving the entire collection to count the total of elements would be defeat the purpose of pagination, so the server needs to **tell the client**.

-There are many ways of doing that.
-Here are a few:

-* Using the `Link` header
-* Using custom headers
-* Using a JSON *envelope* or *wrapper*

-#### Retrieving the total number of elements
+### Telling the client how to get more elements

-In all these cases, you will need to know **how many elements there are in total**, either to give that information to the client or determine what links to build:
+To include information about getting more elements in the response, you will need to know **how many elements there are in total**, either to give that information directly to the client or to build hyperlinks.

+You can do that easily using a Mongoose model's `count()` function:

 ```js
 router.get('/', function(req, res, next) {